 Just like other averages, use as many interim financial report periods as possible to approximate the true payables average for a year.

 As stated above, leverage reflects the ability to use debt and/or equity to increase profits.
-So these ratios focus on long-term debt and equity issues in the balance sheet.
+These ratios focus on long-term debt and equity issues in the balance sheet.
 The first is a simple percentage ratio.

 This simple formula reflects the portion of all assets financed with debt.
 Debt in this case includes short and long-term liabilities.
 Therefore the total debt ratio equals: